open-strategy-partners/osp_marketing_tools/README.md

 Example:
 "Apply the OSP writing guide to create a tutorial about setting up a CI/CD pipeline for junior developers"
 ```

-## Requirements

-- Python must be installed on your system
-- `uv` Python package installer must be installed
-    - Installation instructions for `uv` can be found at [https://github.com/astral-sh/uv](https://github.com/astral-sh/uv)

 ## Installation

 ### Prerequisites